 Residents who could afford it generally fled the city when epidemics roared through.
 Not Girard.
 He stayed in Philadelphia in 1793, 1797-1798, 1802, and 1820 to guide relief efforts, fund hospital operations, and provide direct care for individuals—often bathing and feeding the dying himself.
-He routinely put his personal and business affairs on hold during outbreaks.
-“As soon as things have quieted down a little you may be sure I shall take up my work with all the activity in my power,” he wrote to a friend in 1793.
+Benjamin Rush (whose profile you can find in our Philanthropy Hall of Fame) did likewise.
+He worked himself to exhaustion assisting thousands of Yellow Fever victims, even after he contracted the disease himself.
+Both givers put their personal and business affairs entirely on hold during outbreaks.
+“As soon as things have quieted down a little you may be sure I shall take up my work with all the activity in my power,” Girard wrote to a friend in 1793.
 “But, for the moment, I have devoted all my time and my person, as well as my little fortune, to the relief of my fellow citizens.”

 Nicholas Longworth grew up poor, apprenticed to a shoemaker for a period, before eventually earning great wealth.
 He gave much of it away to what he called “the devil’s poor,” whom he identified and helped in extremely personal ways.
 “Decent paupers will always find a plenty to help them, but no one cares for these poor wretches.
 Everybody damns them, and as no one else will help them, I must,” he concluded.